Campus Security Authorities

 A crime is considered "reportable" when it is brought to your attention.
 Third party reports of crimes are Clery-reportable.

-For more information on CSAs, see the Department of Education Clery Handbook, Chapter 4.
+For more information on CSAs, see the Clery Appendix, beginning on page 3.